ilsyaa/lazyui-docs/packages/lazyui-tables/README.md

 composer require ilsyaa/lazyui-tables
 ```

-Use in a [LazyUI](https://github.com/ilsyaa/lazyui) environment for more complete features.

 ## Documentation and Usage Instructions

-See the [documentation](https://github.com/ilsyaa/lazyui-tables/blob/master/docs/start/installation.md) for detailed installation and usage instructions.
+See the [documentation](http://lazyui.koding.in/tables) for detailed installation and usage instructions.

 ## Basic Example